The fallibility of equipartition magnetic field strengths from synchrotron emission using synthetically observed galaxies: Results

-The smooth background colors in \autoref{fig:intensity} display the theoretical prediction for the intensity in this parameter space by assuming a vertical ISM slab with uniform magnetic field perpendicular to the line-of-sight, and calculating \autoref{eq:polaris_j} for each point in $n_\text{CR}$ and $p$ space.
-The uniform magnetic field employed for these predictions ($\sim 4 \mu$G), corresponding to the average intrinsic projected magnetic field of the simulated galaxy within 8 kpc ($B$, delineated in \autoref{fig:profiles_intrinsic} as the horizontal solid line).
+As expected, the density-weighted profile (\autoref{fig:profiles_intrinsic}, dotted line) is noticeably higher and more irregular than the other two profiles.
+It typically features field strengths of $\sim 4 \mu$G), corresponding to the average intrinsic projected magnetic field of the simulated galaxy within 8 kpc ($B$, delineated in \autoref{fig:profiles_intrinsic} as the horizontal solid line).
 The near perfect agreement between the theoretical background and the square points from the simulated galaxy intensity is due to the smooth and shallowly decreasing nature of the intensity profiles in the cases of prescribed equipartition (Model Exp1 and Model Exp2) (see \autoref{fig:profiles_I}).
 We include a white dashed curve showing the theoretical expectation for the unique $n_\text{CR}$ values defined by CR equipartition in \autoref{eq:nCRdensity_eq_p} as a function of $p$, and a fixed intrinsic $B$ (set to the same average projected $B$ within 8 kpc).

 The black star in \autoref{fig:intensity} indicates estimates of the Milky Way $p$ and $n_\text{CR}$ in the Solar vicinity \citep{Sun2008}.
 Note that the Milky Way might possess an intrinsic magnetic field slightly different from the value we employ here from our simulated galaxy, and is included in the figure to provide observational context for the expected number density and power-law index of CRs in the ISM of galaxies.
 The Milky Way total magnetic field strength unperturbed by the draping around the heliosphere has been modeled to be around 2.9 $\mu$G using a combination of MHD simulations of the solar wind and local ISM and observations of NASA's Interstellar Boundary Explorer, and matched to Voyager data \citep{Zirnstein2016}.
 This magnetic field value, if used to compute the background and white dashed line expected by equipartition, would actually shift them slightly such that equipartition corresponds to even lower intensities.